-Tags : Baby, Disney Vacation, Florida, Kids, Multigen, North America, Orlando, Tips & Documents, USA, Water & Themeparks
+Tags : Baby, Disney Vacation, Florida, Kids, Multigen, North America, Orlando, USA, Water & Themeparks

 Lucky you, taking the kids to Orlando in May.

-Maybe your kids aren’t in school yet or you’re homeschooling.
+Maybe your kids are toddlers, or aren’t in school yet, or you’re homeschooling.
 Maybe you live in a part of the country where the school year ends early.
 Maybe your kids are young enough to miss a few days of school when the grandparents announce they want to gather the gang for a family reunion vacation.

 Whatever your situation, you couldn’t plan smarter than a trip to Orlando in May, which is considered low season.

 It’s warm enough for those gorgeous hotel pools (typically in the 80s) but not as hot or humid as later in the summer when temperatures soar.
 In case you are wondering, July is the hottest month and June is the wettest month with afternoon thunderstorms.